makersacademy/takeaway-challenge/README_EG.md

 ## **3. Gemfile**

-	- I have included the twilio-gem 5.6.0 into the gemfile, which will be available on bundle install
+	- I have included the twilio-gem 5.6.0 into the gemfile, which will be available on bundle install.

 ## **4. Objects**

-	I have created the following objects for this application:
+	I have created the following objects for this application, that, in high level summary, provide for the following:

-	- menu

-	Calls a list of dishes and prices
+	- Menu - stores a list of prices and displays those when called;

-	- order

-	Storing a customer's order

-	- text
+	- Takeaway - order and running total functionality for the customer; and

-	Verifying the customer's order via Twilio text message
+	- Text - verifying the customer's order via Twilio text message.

 ## **5. Methods**